-- 1 Use transition solvent cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - 2 Route piping to outside of structure.
-Continue with installation following instructions given in general guidelines for piping terminations and intake and exhaust piping terminations for direct vent sections.
-Refer to TABLE 5 for pipe sizes.
+- 1 Use cement or a sheet metal screw to secure the intake pipe to the inlet air connector. - 2 If intake air is drawn from a ventilated crawlspace (FIGURE 24) or ventilated attic (FIGURE 25) the exhaust vent length must not exceed those listed in TABLE 9.
+If 3" diameter pipe is used, reduce to 2" diameter pipe to accommodate the debris screen. - 3 Route piping to outside of structure.
+Continue with installation following instructions given in general guide lines for piping terminations and intake and exhaust piping terminations for direct vent sections.
+Refer to FIGURE 5 for pipe sizes.